zicht/htmldev-bundle/README.md

       resource: "@ZichtHtmldevBundle/Resources/config/routing.yml"
    ```

-   ⚠️ if you combine this bundle with the [zicht/page-bundle](https://github.com/page-bundle), make sure this configuration is placed *above* any routing containing `/{locale}`.
+   ⚠️ if you combine this bundle with the [zicht/page-bundle](https://github.com/zicht/page-bundle), make sure this configuration is placed *above* any routing containing `/{locale}`.

-3. Add a app/config/bundles/ bundle configuration file to configure a Twig namespace and add project specific assets to
+3. Add an app/config/bundles/ bundle configuration file to configure a Twig namespace and add project specific assets to
-the Styleguide (optionally you can configure the svg cache, see down below):
+the Styleguide (optionally you can configure much more, see down below):

     ```yaml
     twig: